Heart of Australia is proud to announce the launch of its NextGen Medics program.

 - The opportunity to engage with Heart of Australia’s specialists in a small group cohort setting.

 When will the 2021 NextGen program take place?

-The blocks have been chosen to take advantage of weekends and university holidays, and minimise time away from study and weekday employment obligations.
+The mid-year 2021 cohort will complete the program over four short blocks.
+These blocks have been chosen to take advantage of weekends and university holidays and minimise time away from study and weekday employment obligations.

-Tentative dates for the 2021 Blocks (subject to change) are:
+Dates for the 2021 Mid-Year Blocks (subject to change) are:

-There is the potential in the future for an additional condensed block to be offered to coincide with the northern hemisphere summer for international medical students travelling to Australia.
-Please join the waiting list if this might be of interest to you in the future.
+In the future, post-COVID, Heart of Australia may offer an additional condensed block to coincide with the northern hemisphere summer for international medical students travelling to Australia.

 How will this work with COVID-19?